javalisson/github-followers/README.md

 My name is Alisson a.k.a javalisson.
 I am a developer-interaction-designer-and-teacher.
 My first contact with Vue.js was two years ago while teaching at IFPR Telêmaco Borba.
 During the classes we used Vue.js to prototype with code and to create simple front-end data-driven web pages and applications.
 Now I am focused on diving deeper in the Vue.js ecosystem.

-You can find on https://github.com/javalisson, https://www.linkedin.com/in/alissonprestes/ and https://www.facebook.com/javalisson
+You can find on [GitHub](https://github.com/javalisson), [LinkedIn](https://www.linkedin.com/in/alissonprestes/) and [Facebook](https://www.facebook.com/javalisson)

 ## Repository, hosted demo and Docker image

-The source code is on GitHub https://github.com/javalisson/github-followers The hosted demo is on Netlify https://elated-montalcini-9d20f1.netlify.com/ The Docker image is on Docker Hub https://hub.docker.com/r/javalisson/github-followers
+The [source code](https://github.com/javalisson/github-followers) is on GitHub

+The [hosted demo](https://elated-montalcini-9d20f1.netlify.com/) is on Netlify

+The [Docker image](https://hub.docker.com/r/javalisson/github-followers) is on Docker Hub

 ## Project setup
 ```